Water based adhesives and sealants for sustainability

-1. Wet bonding water based adhesives
+1. Wet bonding waterborne adhesives

 2. Waterborne contact adhesives

-Contact adhesives, also known as dry bonding adhesives, are predominantly emulsions and dispersion adhesives.
+Contact adhesives, also known as dry bonding waterborne adhesives, are predominantly emulsions and dispersion adhesives.
 Similar to solvent based dispersions, the water based adhesives are applied to both adherents, hence the substrates that require bonding, and the water is allowed to evaporate before the bond between the adherents is formed.
 When the parts coated with the water based glue come into contact with each other, the bonding takes place.